-Lee will be in Myanmar until July 21, visiting Rakhine, conflict-ridden Shan state, and southern Myanmar’s Kayin state in addition to Yangon and the administrative capital Naypyidaw, the statement said.
+Lee will be in Myanmar until July 21, visiting Rakhine, conflict-ridden Shan state, and southeastern Myanmar’s Kayin state in addition to Yangon and the administrative capital Naypyidaw, the statement said.

 She will evaluate recent developments in these areas and address human rights issues with authorities and other stakeholders, such as political and community leaders, civil society representatives, victims of human rights violations, and members of the international community, it said.